What is a proctectomy?

 rectal cancer, your healthcare team will try to stage it.
 The stage of your cancer

-may be treated with some type of proctectomy.
+stage of rectal cancer may be treated with some type of proctectomy.

 Proctectomy may also be used to treat an inflammatory bowel disease.
 This includes: